chiras/almalexia/docs/officers.md

 ***
 # Event closing

+Events will be automatically closed once they are ongoing.
+Alternatively you can close it before, there may be various reasons to close or cancel events, e.g. signup cap reached, crown got ill, whatever.
+But most obviously, the date/time of the event has been reached.

 At the bottom of each event post, you will see an event ID.
 This ID can be used to close events via two different commands:
 ![event id](https://cdn.discordapp.com/attachments/632545040190668801/632570427855732736/Bildschirmfoto_2019-10-12_um_15.28.48.png)

-There may be various reasons to close or cancel events, e.g. signup cap reached, crown got ill, whatever.
-But most obviously, the date/time of the event has been reached. **I strongly recommend to close or cancel all events manually at the moment**.
-I will implement a function that will auto-close events, when they are about to happen, but currently this is not a feature.

 * **Closing an event**